-FAQ#13: Which will be the differences between Open Call #1 and Open Call #2?
+FAQ#13: Which are the differences between Open Call #1 and Open Call #2?

-More budget is reserved for round #2, that will have as a main difference the technical framework and the starting point of the developments in the project.
-Additional challenges per pilot will be added as well.
+More budget is reserved for round #2, which will haves as the main difference the technical framework and the starting point of the developments in the project (please, consult the Guide for Applicant annexes).
+Additional challenges per pilot will be have been added as well.